Sparkier/Dotfiles/MacOS/Karabiner/README.md

  them.
  I use it to remap caps to escape if single-pressed, and to hyper if pressed in combination with another key.
+ I also do some stuff with my mouse for playing games and remapping buttons.